-Is Fido just being dramatic, or is there something more behind his sighing and groaning?
+Is your dog just being dramatic, or is there something more behind his sighing and groaning?
 Surprisingly, these displays of emotions are actually pretty common in all pooches, and in addition to frustration, they can also mean that Fido is happy!
-Check out what the common reasons are, so you can further understand your pup and create an even stronger bond than before.

 “I give up!”

 Ah, that feeling of defeat.
-If you’ve ever denied Fido a piece of your delicious bacon, you’d probably recognise this.
-When Fido lies on the floor and sighs, he’s telling you that he has given up.
+If you’ve ever denied him a piece of your delicious bacon, you’d probably recognise this.
+When your dog lies on the floor and sighs, he’s telling you that he has given up.
 Oh well, maybe next time!

 “That feels awesome!”

-When Fido starts groaning or sighing when you’re scratching or petting him, it’s not a sign of discomfort!
+When your dog starts groaning or sighing when you’re scratching or petting him, it’s not a sign of discomfort!
 This actually means that he’s enjoying it, and doesn’t want you to stop.
 Think of it as your pup’s way of saying, “Oh yeah, don’t stop now!”

 “Uh oh, something feels wrong.”